Mobile phones are probably the most common source for non-ionizing radiation.© G. Tjalvin

 Very strong low frequency electric fields (> 10 kVolt/m) and powerful magnetic fields (>1000-10000 microTesla) can induce currents in the human bodies electric nervous system, these currents can be powerful enough to cause nerve and muscle activation leading to involuntary muscle contractions.

-Non-ionizing electromagnetic fields, also known as non-ionizing radiation, contain energy which is deposited in the tissues.
-Heating due to this deposition is strongly connected to the frequency of, and power of the field and the volume and electromagnetic properties of the tissue which is being radiated.
+Non-ionizing radiation, contain energy which is deposited in the tissues.
+Heating due to this deposition is strongly connected to the frequency and power of the field and the volume and electromagnetic properties of the tissue which is being radiated.
 When this heating occurs it can lead to cellular and tissue burns depending on the degree of heating, damage to the retina and genotoxic damage to the cells.
 Heating is seen occur when the energy deposit exceeds 4 Watts/kilogram, which often gives a temperature increase of 1 degree Celsius.

 Brain cancer caused by cellular phones